OpenMobileAlliance/scwg-data-model/README.md

 > Note: OMA provides an Editor tool called <a href="https://devtoolkit.openmobilealliance.org/OEditor/default.aspx" target="_blank">OMA LwM2M Editor / Validator</a>.
 The editor facilitates the creation of a valid OMA LwM2M Object.

+> LICENSE: Please refer to [License / README folder](./License/README.md) for information about the license declaration that must be included in each Object registered in the LwM2M Registry.

 ## 4. Create a Pull Request
 * The Submitter needs to create a Pull Request against the designated branch
 * These are the steps to follow: